theoliverlear/Style-Guide/Style Guide/Introduction.md

 Long arguments list, when to press enter, and how/when to line up the entered code -- what artifacts do you base the indentation on

+string set to null vs empty value "" -- possibly the expectation to be added to is implied by the double "" while null may remain in nothingness

 the difference in conventions between languages -- statically typed vs dynamically typed (names of variables, methods, classes, ect)